 However, as with last year, Pope Frances remains the most trusted leader in the world with a net score of +28 (although even he lost points on last year).

 Kancho Stoychev, President of Gallup International Association (GIA) said:

 The Gallup International End of Year Survey (EoY) is an annual tradition initiated by and designed under the chairmanship of Dr. George Gallup in 1977.
 It is conducted every year since then.
-This year it was carried out by the Gallup International Association in partnership with WIN in 55 countries around the world, representing the population of all G20 countries (except China) and about 57% of the global population.
+This year it was carried out by the Gallup International Association and partners in 57 countries around the world, representing the population of all G20 countries (except China) and about 57% of the global population.